srImathE satakOpAya nama:

-- thOzhiyarum yAmum pOl – Like my girl-friends who are attached to emperumAn much more than me; and myself.
+- thOzhiyarum yAmum pOl – Like my girl-friends who are attached to emperumAn much more than I am; and I.

 - nIrAy negizhginRa – melting and falling down as rain.

-- vAzhiya – you who is so generous/helpful towards the universe, let you live long after being removed of tears from your eyes.
+- vAzhiya – you who are so generous/helpful towards the universe, may you live long after being removed of tears from your eyes.

-- vAnamE – It can indicate both cloud as well as sky. parAnkusa nAyaki is thinking that the sky/ether which is a subtle entity, absorbs the water from the ocean and discharges it as rain. vAnam is also another name for mEgam (cloud) in thamizh.
-This is seen in iraNdAm thiruvanthAdhi 75 “vAn kalantha vaNNan” (emperumAn who is in the color of cloud). thamizh scholars too said “vAnam vazhangAvidil” [thirukkuRaL – 19: if the cloud does not provide].
+- vAnamE – It can indicate both cloud and sky. parAnkusa nAyaki is thinking that the sky/ether which is a subtle entity, absorbs water from the ocean and discharges it as rain. vAnam is also another name for mEgam (cloud) in thamizh.
+This is seen in iraNdAm thiruvandhAdhi 75 “vAn kalandha vaNNan” (emperumAn who is in the color of cloud). thamizh scholars too said “vAnam vazhangAvidil” [thirukkuRaL – 19: if the cloud does not bestow].

 - nIyum – You who have assumed a form to help the universe.

-- avan kaN pAsaththAl – attachment towards him; Attachment towards something is depending on tha [greatness of the] object; suffering too would proportionate if that object is not acquired.
+- avan kaN pAsaththAl – attachment towards him.
+Attachment towards something is depending on the [greatness of the] object; suffering too would be proportionate if that object is not acquired.